 Customer Experience & Analytics

-Based on the profile of seniors and caregivers, the data collection method was primarily through the use of phone.
+Based on the profile of seniors and caregivers, the data collection method was primarily through the use of a phone.
 Leveraging students from our module H304 Contact Centre Operations, we managed to complete calls for more than 1,000 data sets.
 Data gathered included both quantitative data and qualitative verbatim from the respondents.

 • Net promoter score analysis